MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Remove-Variable.md

 ### System.Management.Automation.PSVariable

-You can pipe a variable object to `Remove-Variable`.
+You can pipe a variable object to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES